fayeoyaee/SearchEngine/stockNLP/README.md

 #### Pipeline

-HanLP, a NLP library for Chinese language with customized dictionary (eg, for stock names, positive/negative words) is used to parse and identify target words.
+HanLP, a NLP library for Chinese language with customized dictionary (to tag stock names, positive/negative words, and stop words) is used to parse and identify target words.
 The crawler runs as a daemon process everyday and put the tagged article with some document-level metadata (timestamp, title, url, number of positive/negative words, etc) into MLab (AWS MongoDB instance).
-A article is tagged with the following information:
+An article is tagged with the following information:

 - Highlighted context words which surrounds a stock name.
 A context is formed by extracting X words before and after a stock name.
 If multiple stock names appear together, we expand the context.
 A context is supposed to capture the most important parts of the article and we'll give higher weights (boots) to words within the context.

-An indexer is called to build term-document frequency postings, which reflects which terms should be highted in which doc, after daily crawler and store in MLab.
+A daily indexer is called to build term-document frequency postings, which reflects which terms should be highted in which doc, after daily crawler and store in MLab so we can reduce the workload of real-time ranker.
 A ranker retrieves information from MLab at the time of request, apply weights to terms and docs, and return a ranked list of documents related to the search.

+#### Data structure

+##### DS in implementation

+Post {
+  title: String,
+  time: String
+  url: String -> Article
+}

+Article {
+  contexts: Context[],
+  posNum: int,
+  negNum: int
+}

+Context {
+  relatedStock: String[],
+  length: int,
+  belongedArticle: Article
+}

+##### DS in MongoDB

+terms collection:

+record {
+  _id(hash): String,
+  term: String,
+  POS: String
+}

+docs collection:

+record {
+  _id(hash): String,
+  url: String,
+  numPos: int,
+  numNeg: int,
+  relatedStocks: String[],
+}

+07-26 collection:

+record {
+  term: String,
+  doc: String,
+  freq: int,
+  posBoost: int (2/3), // if in title, reward with 2; in context, reward with 3 }

+##### Fetch data and get statistics

+idf(t): term=t; add up how many records tf(t,d): term=t,doc=d; check freq field
+coord(t,d): term=t1...tn,doc=d; add up freq1...freqn // reward doc with more hits of terms in q norm(t,d): term=t,doc=d; check posBoost field getboost(t,d): 4 - (search date - collection date) // suppose we search for the past 3 days, give wight 4 for today's docs, 3 for yesterday, etc

+tf(t): term=t;
+hot words: tf high idf not high

+market reaction(stock): term=stockname; get all the docs, check numPos, numNeg